Psivant/stormmsite/docs/dev-philosophy.md

 system), a class method is written to return a `struct` containing critical array size constants and pointers to the relevant memory.
-If the `class` contained `std::vector<T>` arrays for its memory, a set of pointers to each array's `.data()` member variable and constants for its `.size()` would, in effect, allow the developer to traverse the `class` object's data s if it were a C `struct` object.
+If the `class` contained `std::vector<T>` arrays for its memory, a set of pointers to each array's `.data()` member variable and constants for its `.size()` would, in effect, allow the developer to traverse the `class` object's data as if it were a C `struct` object.
 In STORMM, there is an additional choice to make: while the size of any given array will be the same on the CPU or on the GPU, the pointers can refer to data on the CPU host or on the GPU device.
 The developer can still traverse the host-side data as if it were a C `struct`,